jklsnt/taproot3/src/mathematics/linear_algebra/KBxChapter2AReading.md

 - **notation**:
 	- lists of vectors:
 		- (2,1,4),(3,2,5)
+			- list len 2 of vectors in R^3
-		- n-tuples without sourounding parens
+		- n-tuples without surrounding parens
+-